-Applicant information is reviewed by faculty following the March 1 deadline each year.
-Faculty will determine applicants who best qualify for an interview, and during the month of April, applicants will be invited to interview with the Counselor Education faculty.
-Following the interviews, applicants will be notified of the decision regarding admission.
+Applicant information is reviewed by faculty following the April 1 deadline each year.
+Faculty will determine applicants who best qualify for a phone interview, and during the month of April, applicants will be invited to a phone interview with the Counselor Education faculty and current doctoral students in Counselor Education.
+Following the interviews, applicants will be notified of the decision for admission by May 15.
 Potential applicants should read the materials in this handbook to ensure the program meets their career goals.